dr-budd/vertMat/README.md

 Alyssa Budd (alyssa.budd@csiro.au)

 ## Acknowledgements
-The scripts have been adapted from a previous model used to predict fish lifespan https://github.com/dr-budd/fish_life
+The scripts have been adapted from a previous model used to predict fish lifespan https://github.com/dr-budd/fish_life.
+All scripts in `lifepi` were by written by Suk Yee Yong (sukyee.yong@csiro.au).

 ## License
 [CSIRO Open Source Software Licence Agreement (variation of the BSD / MIT License)](LICENSE.txt)